How We Gather (and How to Interpret) Our Data

 Timeliness of the Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2005 to December 2017.
+Our customer survey data are from surveys conducted from January 2010 to November 2021.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the BBB are for a three-year period dating back from a date between December 1, 2011 and January 31, 2012.
-The data from our survey of companies were collected from November 2011 to January 2012.
-Our price data were collected from July to October 2011.
+Our data on complaints for the BBB are for a three-year period dating back from a date in August or September 2021.
+The data from our survey of companies were collected from September to November 2021.
+Our price data were collected from June to September 2021.